anud22/WeatherForecast/README.md

 # Weather Dashboard

-#### The project creates a Weather Dashboard that allows a user to check today's weather and 5-day forecast for any city
+#### The project creates a Weather Dashboard that allows a user to check today's weather and 5-day forecast for these cities - San Diego, San Francisco, Orlando, New York, Chicago, Austin, Atlanta, Denver, Seattle
 <br>
 <br>